Focus Areas

 Dry Needling is also known as intramuscular stimulation (IMS) and trigger point dry needling (TDN).
 It is a safe, effective and efficient treatment used to:

-• Relax myofascial trigger points, and
+• Relax myofascial trigger points

 • Restore normal muscle tones, muscle length, coordination, function and strength